Click to return to Backstories and Thoughts images

 The name of God that I chose for this theme was Elohim, which approximately translated means, ‘Strong Creator God’, ‘God Mighty Creator’, ‘God Strong One’, from the Genesis account of Creation as written in the Bible.
 Here ‘El’ is translated God and ‘im’ is the plural suffix, God is one yet at the same time is plural, a reference to the Trinity.

-The pattern for the silk waistcoat is about the Third Day of Creation, God creating the vegetation.
-I wanted this pattern to be about part of that creation, in this case flowers, celebrating that they have just been made, there is movement reflecting joyous dancing.
-The pattern is made up of two stylised flowers and a seed, three parts, with two blue ribbons, two parts and the flowers have three leaves, three thorns and seven flower heads, all to show that this is the third day of creation and also to reveal the triune nature of God and his seven characteristics reflected in His creation.
-The two ribbons show God and His creation and the ribbon is a symbol for dancing and celebration and has three parts with three dashes, again showing the third day of creation and God’s make up.
+The flowers are celebrating that they have just been made, there is movement reflecting joyous dancing, the two flowers are Waltzing with the 1-2-3 beat of the Waltz shown by the yellow seeds.
+The ribbon is a symbol for dancing and celebration and has three parts with three dashes, again showing the third day of creation and the Trinity.
 The three primary colours also reflect the above.
 I also wanted to show the unseen underlying biological structure and the unseen underlying spiritual nature which is illustrated by the patterns formed by the blank spaces in the overall design.

 I also wanted to show my interest and training in ceramics which is shown by the three dashes.
 The dashes are on a white background and are a reference to British seventeen and eighteen century Chargers, a Charger being a large earthenware ceramic plate with the rim decorated with blue dashes.

-And finally, as I am interested in trains and railways, I also wanted to show that interest.
+As I am interested in trains and railways, I also wanted to show that interest.
 Therefore the shape of the yellow seeds is a lozenge shape and is a reference to British Railways 1948 design of railway station name boards, called Totems.